rust-lang-nursery/rust-cookbook/src/about.md

-The cookbook [index] contains the full list of recipes, organized into a number of sections: "basics", "encoding", "concurrency", etc.  The sections themselves are more or less ordered in progression, with later sections being more advanced, and occassionally building on concepts from earlier sections.
+The cookbook [index] contains the full list of recipes, organized into a number of sections: "basics", "encoding", "concurrency", etc.  The sections themselves are more or less ordered in progression, with later sections being more advanced, and occasionally building on concepts from earlier sections.

 Within the index, each section contains a list of recipes.
 The recipes